stephenirven/AdventOfCode2024/README.md

 # AdventOfCode2024

-Initially to practicing / learning Elixir - not intended
+Initially to practicing / learning Elixir - not intended as optimal solutions